 Meet the team

-The company is completely remote, working from all over the country, and currently consist of 3 full time and 1 part time employees.
+The company is completely remote, working from all over the country, and currently consist of 2 full time employees.
 Find out a little more about them below.

 We’re huge advocates of giving back to the communities that we operate in.

 No web company has ever become successful without relying on the help of others, and we believe in sharing our knowledge and helping to nurture the next generation of WordPress professionals.

 When developing WordPress plugins and themes it makes sense to allow to them to be extended and modified.
 To do this you need to write extensible code.
 I recently presented a talk to the WordPress Cheltenham meet-up group about how to write extensible WordPress code.
 Watch the video and view the slides in this post.